pouryany/HuangLabAssessment/readme.md

 ### Results and discussion

 Model-based clustering using GMM identifies four subgroups in each of the mRNA and protein samples.
 For mRNA data, hierachical clustering identifies three class of coexpression of mRNAs.
 Each subtype shows some distinctive pattern acroos the classes that are associated (Figure 1).
 1- Immune response through T cell receptor pathways and Th17 cell differentiation pathway (Red row cluster, Fig.1).
 2- Cell singaling through Wnt, Calcium, and Phospholipase D singaling pathways (Blue row cluster, Fig.1).
 3- Motility and migration through ECM-receptor interaction and focal adhesion (Green row cluster, Fig.1).
 Figure 1 shows the heatmap of the mRNA data where the rows represent gene signals and the columns represent the sample.
 The figure shows a strong overlap between one pair of sample clusters from proteins and mRNA data that corresponds to immune response subclass of probes.
 Additional analysis using WGCNA also shows the overlap between the functional association of probe sub classes in mRNA and protein data.
-Figure 2 shows the two dimensional Prcinpical Component map of the samples and the subtypes. using a three dimensional map (results not shown in summary) further highlights the distinction between the mRNA infered subtypes in both mRNA and protein data.
+Figure 2 shows the two dimensional Principal Component map of the samples and the subtypes.
+Using a three dimensional map (results not shown in summary) further highlights the distinction between the mRNA infered subtypes in both mRNA and protein data.

 The TP53 associated differential expression analysis idetifies 17 mRNAs with correlated protein expressions.
 A query of STRING-DB yeilds nine known interactions for the 17 genes.
 GENIE3 analysis of coexpression network identifies an interaction map with several interactions including eight out of the nine known interactions.
 Figure 3 shows the inferred interaction network of TP53 mutation associated differential expressions.